Phillies down Astros for 1st playoff berth since 2011

 McCullers allowed six hits and one run with five strikeouts in six innings.

+“He was very good,” manager Dusty Baker said.
+“The first pitch, he missed location with it and that’s a dangerous guy to miss location with.
+And then he was really good, but Nola was better.”

-Manager Dusty Baker replaced Jose Altuve, Alex Bregman and Jeremy Pena with Aledmys Diaz, Dubon and Hensley for the seventh inning.
+Baker replaced Jose Altuve, Alex Bregman and Jeremy Pena with Aledmys Díaz, Dubon and Hensley for the seventh inning.

 He said before the game that he planned to get some of his starters out early to rest since Houston has already clinched the best record in the American League.